Find out what processing fees are the most common, what each fee means, and what credit card processing fees are allowed by each state.

 Or, the sign that greets you on the door that announces a surcharge imposed with all credit card transactions.

 You might have thought to yourself, “is this legal to charge me a credit card processing fee as a consumer?
-Don’t they have to just accept my payment, regardless of how I choose to pay?”
+Don’t they have to just accept my payment, even if I’m paying with a credit card?”

 We’ll also see what each state’s laws say about processing fees, along with the credit card companies.

-First, let’s look at the most common processing fee: surcharging.
+Let’s start by looking at the most common credit card processing fee: surcharging.

 As you may have seen in our article dedicated to surcharging, this fee is from a merchant charging the consumer extra to pay for processing their credit card.